 Social Media Companies Aware of Potential Harm to Minors

-Internal documents and testimony given before congress by former employees reveal that Meta Platforms, owner of Facebook and Instagram was aware of the flaws and addictive properties of their social media platforms.
+Internal documents and testimony given before Congress by former employees reveal that Meta Platforms, owner of Facebook and Instagram was aware of the flaws and addictive properties of its social media platforms.
 The company was reportedly aware that use of the platforms could damage mental health and body image, and drive users toward harmful content.

-Though the companies state that they don’t “encourage” children under 13 years of age to use the sites and may officially “limit” use to older children, there is little, if any verification of a new user’s age or identity.
+Though companies like Meta claim that they don’t “encourage” children under 13 years of age to use the sites and may officially “limit” use to older children, there is little, if any verification of a new user’s age or identity.
 Internal documents and discussions allegedly show that they have studied the behaviors and patterns of “tween” users and referred to the age group as “herd animals”.
 Other social media companies may have similar disclosures.

 Social Media Companies Facing Lawsuits for Teen Suicides and Other Harm